Malignant Mesothelioma Overview

-The mesothelium is a tissue that covers and protects the outer surface of some organs.
+The mesothelium is thin tissue that covers and protects the outer surface of some organs.
 These include the lungs, stomach, and heart.
-It also lines body cavities, such as the chest and belly (abdomen).
+It also lines body cavities, like the chest and belly (abdomen).
 It makes fluid that helps the organs slide against each other when you move and breathe.

 Malignant mesothelioma is a rare kind of cancer that starts in the mesothelium.
 It’s often called just mesothelioma.
 It most often starts in the mesothelium that surrounds the lungs (pleura).
 This cancer is called pleural mesothelioma.